nhsconnect/FHIR-NRLS-API/pages/engage/howtouserstory.md

 ---
-title: How To Write A Care Connect User Story
+title: How To Write A User Story
 keywords: engage, explore, care connect process, process, introduction, user, story, tutorial, actor, primary, secondary, need, justification, acceptance, feature, epic
 tags: [userstories]
 sidebar: foundations_sidebar
 permalink: howtouserstory.html
 summary: "Industry suggests various techniques for the creation of user stories.
-Care Connect extends this slightly to help make the creation of user stories more relevant to the creation of system interfaces."
+This documentation extends this slightly to help make the creation of user stories more relevant to the creation of system interfaces."
 ---

 Given a clinical scenario, it is possible to derive several user stories that are suitable for mapping by considering the story from the perspective of the end users that will benefit from the final interface.